thoughtspot/thoughtspot.github.io/_release/notes.md

 ### ThoughtSpot mobile beta

 Our brand new mobile app is now available in beta on iOS devices for customers with ThoughtSpot 5.1 or later.
-If you want to try it, contact us at: <mobile_beta@thoughtspot.com>.
+If you want to try it, contact us at: <mobile_beta@thoughtspot.com?subject=ThoughtSpot Mobile Beta">.

 ### IN subquery for filtering